Using a table visualization

 Row headers laid out as indented

-You can control the width of this column and the amount of indenting using the properties Single Indented Column Width and Indentation respectively.
+You can control the width of this column and the amount of indenting using the properties Indented Column Width and Indentation respectively.

 Adjust the column width and indentation